Lobotuerk/cmd_vel_mux/README.md

 * `/any` (`geometry_msgs/msg/Twist`) - For each named input (see Parameters below), a topic of type `geometry_msgs/msg/Twist` is subscribed to based on the `topic` parameter.
 The data from the highest-priority of these inputs is republished on the output `/cmd_vel`.

 ## Parameters
-Subscribers use a dictionary way of being set up, with `name` being the key:
+The cmd_vel_mux node uses a dictionary to hold the subscribers, with `name` being the key of each element:
 * `name` (string) - The "name" of each of the input `geometry_msgs/msg/Twist` topics.
 This is what will be published on the `active` topic when the currently active publisher changes.
 * `topic` (string) - The "topic" corresponding to each of the input `geometry_msgs/msg/Twist` topics.
 This is what will be subscribed to.
 * `timeout` (double) - The "timeout" of each of the input `geometry_msgs/msg/Twist` topics.
 If no data is received on the input topic for this amount of time, the input will be automatically disabled.